-- Swollen or misshapen foot or leg
+- Swollen or misshapen paw or leg

-If you suspect something is stuck, but it seems to be deep under the skin, you can immerse the foot in a mixture of Epsom salts and water, and see if that helps the foreign object to work its way out.
+If you suspect something is stuck, but it seems to be deep under the paw pad's skin, you can immerse the foot in a mixture of Epsom salts and water, and see if that helps the foreign object to work its way out.

 But otherwise, you want to gently feel the affected limb, while looking at the dog for any clue that he is feeling pain; this will help find the source of the problem.
 Each dog has its own way of manifesting pain: some may startle, others may whimper, and others may growl and even attempt to nip.